ansible/ansible/docsite/rst/playbooks2.rst

 .. versionadded: 1.1

 'with_password' and associated macro "$PASSWORD" generate a random plaintext password and store it in a file at a given filepath.
+Support for crypted save modes (as with vars_prompt) are pending.
 If the file exists previously, "$PASSWORD"/'with_password' will retrieve its contents, behaving just like $FILE/'with_file'.
 Usage of variables like "${inventory_hostname}" in the filepath can be used to set up random passwords per host.

 Generated passwords contain a random mix of upper and lowercase ASCII letters, the numbers 0-9 and punctuation (". , : - _").
 The default length of a generated password is 30 characters.
 This length can be changed by passing an extra parameter::